creichert/dotfiles/readme.md

   - [`gnus`](#gnus)
 - [`themes`](#themes)

+This repo contains my entire system configuration.
+The [Dockerfile](.circleci/config/Dockerfile) is a simulation of my personal Debian installation which I use to continually verify that my configuration works.

-All dotfiles in this repo are installed using in a minimally invasive way and will not overwrite any existing data on your system.
-I work between a desktop and laptop and prefer to have as few differences between the two systems.
+All dotfiles in this repo are installed using minimally invasive commands and most will not overwrite any existing data on your system.

 Use `make` to: